Firebreak upgrades in protected areas south of Brisbane

 To address this risk, QPWS&P will be undertaking vegetation management and earth works along and/or close to these park boundaries.

-Further works will continue in Carbrook Wetlands Conservation Parks 1 and 2.
+Further works are continuing in Carbrook Wetlands Conservation Parks 1 and 2.
 Please refer to the maps below for locations and further details about them.

 The firebreak upgrades will: